Noir-infini/ChaosSynth-Agent-/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please see [CONTRIBUTING.md](docs/CONTRIBUTING.md) for guidelines.
+Feel free to open issues or submit pull requests.

 ## 📄 License